BradleyCodeU/bradleycodeu.github.io/_wd/bootstrap/bootstrap-4-grid.md

 </tr>
 </tbody>
 </table>
-<p>The following example shows <span style="background-color: #ffff99;">how to create four equal-width columns starting at tablets and scaling to extra large desktops. <strong>On mobile phones or screens that are less than 576px wide, the columns will automatically stack on top of each other</strong></span>:</p>
+<p>The following example shows <span >how to create four equal-width columns starting at tablets and scaling to extra large desktops. <strong>On mobile phones or screens that are less than 576px wide, the columns will automatically stack on top of each other</strong></span>:</p>
 <div class="w3-example">
 <h3>Example</h3>
 <div class="w3-code notranslate htmlHigh">